LathaSaradha/Grocery_on_Wheels/ReadMe.md

 4. All the tables and database will be created.
 You can verify in Intellij

 5. Open Intellij and open the respective project.

+Open the "Application.java" file and run the file.

 6. Execute the "Application.java" file.

+7. Enter database name as "grocery_on_wheels" .
+Enter the username and password.